-Biden renews call for patience as Trump campaign launches more legal fights over ballots
+Biden renews call for patience as Trump assails vote-counting process

-With tension high in states that remained too close to call, weary election officials continued tallying results, at times with police protecting them from protesters as the presidency hung in the balance of final tabulations in a handful of states.
+“We are on track to win Arizona,” he claimed, despite trailing Biden there.
+He also impugned the integrity of those across the nation who are counting ballots.

+Trump claimed Republicans did not lose a seat in Tuesday’s House races (they did), that all of the states too close to call have election systems overseen by Democrats (they don’t), that votes are still being cast (they are not), and that he won Michigan and Wisconsin (he did not).

-Biden remained in the lead, with 253 electoral votes to Trump’s 214 and a number of pathways toward winning the 270 needed to secure the presidency.
+As Trump spoke, Biden remained in the lead with 253 electoral votes to the president’s 214 — and enjoyed a number of pathways toward winning the 270 needed to secure the presidency.
 The former vice president maintained his leads in Arizona and Nevada, while Trump’s advantages were diminishing in both Georgia and Pennsylvania.
+By 10 p.m., Trump’s lead in Georgia was down to only 1,797 votes.

-Officials in Pennsylvania, the biggest electoral prize and a state that would given Biden enough electoral college votes to be declared the winner, said they were ahead of schedule and may have enough ballots tallied by Thursday night to declare a winner.
+In Pennsylvania, the biggest electoral prize and a state that would give Biden enough electoral college votes to be declared the winner, Trump’s lead had shrunk to less than 27,000 by 10:45 p.m.
+Secretary of State Kathy Boockvar (D) said earlier in the day that almost all votes would be tallied by Friday, but that there might be enough results Thursday night for networks to declare a winner.

-On Thursday afternoon, Trump’s campaign issued a statement from him using exclamation points and all-caps lettering to drive home a baseless charge of election rigging.

-“IF YOU COUNT THE LEGAL VOTES, I EASILY WIN THE ELECTION!”
-Trump said in the statement.
-“IF YOU COUNT THE ILLEGAL AND LATE VOTES, THEY CAN STEAL THE ELECTION FROM US!”
+With tension high in states that remained too close to call, weary election officials continued tallying results Thursday, at times with police protecting them from protesters as the presidency hung in the balance of final tabulations.

 Biden’s campaign has expressed increasing optimism that a victory was imminent, creating a website to promote the work of his transition team.
 Biden and his running mate, Sen. Kamala D. Harris (D-Calif.), on Thursday held a briefing at a theater in Wilmington, Del., with a team of health and economic advisers to discuss the ongoing coronavirus crisis.

 It was a visible sign of what his campaign hoped to project: Biden soberly preparing to transition into the White House.
-Trump, meanwhile, has not been seen publicly since the early morning hours of Wednesday, when he gathered with supporters at the White House and declared he had won.
-He spoke Thursday evening.
+Trump, before his remarks Thursday, had not been seen in public since the early morning hours of Wednesday, when he gathered with supporters at the White House and declared he had won.

 “Democracy is sometimes messy.
 Sometimes it requires a little patience, as well,” Biden said Thursday afternoon following his briefing.